gojko/cloudfront-ab-testing/article.md

 - is there some other header or CW synthetic request property that could be used to identify a client reliably (what's CloudFront-Viewer-JA3-Fingerprint )
 - do we need to collect logs from multiple regions or just one region?
 - does this need to be deployed in US-East-1 (Cloudfront?)
+- should we suggest more complex goal tracking using CW Evidently or something like that?